yui0/waifu2x-im2col/README.md

 - Still in the ‘Linker’ submenu, select ‘Input’.
 - In the ‘Additional Dependencies’ field click on the arrow that appears at the end of the field and choose Edit…
 - In the dialog that appears enter “OpenCL.lib”

+1. Installing OpenGL

+- nupengl.core with NuGet

+2. Linking OpenGL

+- Choose ‘Linker-> General’.
+- In the ‘Additional Dependencies’ field click on the arrow that appears at the end of the field and choose Edit…
+- In the dialog that appears enter “opengl32.lib”

 ## How to use